rvjc/free-mandelbrot/README.md

 few challenges for aspiring programmers wanting to move up the learning curve rapidly:

-1. Refactor code to use a modern graphics framework.
+1. Refactor this code to use a modern graphics framework.
 2. Rewrite in C/C++ to enhance speed.
 3. Use full colour instead of greyscale.
 4. Allow for different color models/interpretations.